-Using these existing data and models, I was able to draw conclusions about Mr. Downs' likely exposures to PCE, TCE, DCE, VC, and benzene to a reasonable degree of scientific certainty, considering my use of ATSDR's modeled chemical concentrations in water, as detailed in this Report.
+Using these existing data and models, I was able to draw conclusions about Ms. Amsler's likely exposures to PCE, TCE, DCE, VC, and benzene to a reasonable degree of scientific certainty, considering my use of ATSDR's modeled chemical concentrations in water, as detailed in this Report.